Big1533/sdl_android_guides/docs/Getting Started/Sending Multiple RPCs/index.md

 ### Send Sequential Requests

-As you may have guessed, this method is called similarly to `sendRequests` but sends the requests synchronously, guaranteeing order.
+As you may have guessed, this method is called similarly to `sendRPCs` but sends the requests synchronously, guaranteeing order.
 It is important to note that you want to build your array with the items that you want to send first, first.
 This is particularly useful for RPCs that are dependent upon other ones, such as a `performInteraction` needing a `createInteractionChoiceSet`'s id.

-This method call is exactly the same as above, except for the method name being `sendSequentialRequests`.
+This method call is exactly the same as above, except for the method name being `sendSequentialRPCs`.
 For your convinience, the listener is also the same and performs similarly.

 ```java